 The course will be held at the University of Greenwich Medway campus, Chatham Maritime, Kent.

 The course leader is Mike Bradley, Professor of Bulk and Particulate Technologies and Director of The Wolfson Centre.
 He has worked internationally on design and troubleshooting for bulk solids handling as a commercial consultant and research expert for over twenty years.

 Also contributing will be Richard Farnish, Consultant Engineer, who has nearly twenty years' experience in commercial design work related to materials handling, specialising in metering powders and Dr Rob Berry, a Research Fellow with over ten years' experience in bulk solids handling technology.

 Please note that The Wolfson Centre reserves the right to substitute leaders of equal quality should this be dictated by circumstances beyond their control.

 To book your place please complete the online booking form.
 The fee is payable upon return of the registration form and covers lectures, course notes, lunch, refreshments and an evening meal on the first evening of the course.
 All applicants will be acknowledged and confirmed.
-A discount of 5% is available for 3 or more delegates from the same company attending the same course at the same time.
+See here for discounts available and cancellation charges.

 Note: It's important to make sure that there is time available to deal the delegates' specific issues.
 As a result, numbers are strictly limited and we recommend early registration.